orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 ## Organizing Less Compilation

-I.e, The concept of &#8220;package by features" dictates the concept of keeping all relevant files of the guests module in one folder.
+I.e, The concept of "package by features" dictates the concept of keeping all relevant files of the guests module in one folder.
 This means that all js, less and html files relevant to a certain module - are placed in the same directory.

-The &#8220;guests.ctrl.js" also holds the guests module configuration.
-This is the point where the module ask to consume any &#8220;common" services, resources or directives.
+The "guests.ctrl.js" also holds the guests module configuration.
+This is the point where the module ask to consume any "common" services, resources or directives.

-A common question that arises is - how do I get the &#8220;less" files to be added and compiled each time I create a new file or edit an existing one?
+A common question that arises is - how do I get the "less" files to be added and compiled each time I create a new file or edit an existing one?

 The answer is quite simple - I use Grunt.js to automate this process:

-  1. include any cross application &#8220;less" dependencies (bootstrap.less, font-awesome.less, variables.less etc..)
+  1. include any cross application "less" dependencies (bootstrap.less, font-awesome.less, variables.less etc..)
   2. concatenate all less files from anywhere to one temporary file
-  3. for debugging purposes, keep a source map file for each &#8220;less" file
+  3. for debugging purposes, keep a source map file for each "less" file
   4. recompile all when there's a change or a new less
   5. finally, output the results to a style.css file
   6. refresh the browser